 I've often wanted and easier way to mark up my writing on the go, and was intrigued by markdown.
 I hadn't really seen an app that integrated markdown in a way that would fit well with my workflow, however, and so I never really followed through.
 Editorial, however, makes it easy to work with markdown, and allows me to compose long documents to be posted to the web without having to switch between multiple apps.
 In addition, Editorial has a number of features that improve writing on the iPad in general, such as an improved keyboard, built-in web browser, and shortcuts for frequently typed phrases or formatting.
 While I won't go into everything here (read Federico Viticci's above-linked review for an in-depth exploration of the app), I wanted to touch on some of the most important features for my type of work, which will hopefully interest other scholars, especially digital humanists.

 One of the most helpful features of Editorial is the fact that it works with markdown.
 For those who haven't encountered markdown before, it is a system for marking up a document that will ultimately be converted to an HTML file, but without having to work with all the awkward tags.
 Instead, markdown uses simple combinations of common characters to allow you to mark up your writing with minimal disruption as you compose.
-For example, rather than having to enclose text in <em> tags to have it appear italicized, we simply wrap our text in asterisks: *this*, when converted to HTML, will appear as this [edit: it appears that my WordPress theme is having issues displaying italics.
-I will fix this shortly.].
+For example, rather than having to enclose text in <em> tags to have it appear italicized, we simply wrap our text in asterisks: *this*, when converted to HTML, will appear as this.
 Markdown is a fairly robust system, and there should be syntax for most everything you need.
 If you find markdown too limiting, you can also use multimarkdown, an expanded version of markdown that adds syntax to handle more complicated work.
 While Editorial provides a helpful live preview of your markdown, indicating what it will look like when published, markdown can be written using any text editor.
 Editorial facilitates your ability to work with other applications by saving all your work to Dropbox.
 Thanks to this feature, you can work with your documents from any computer with Internet access.
 The ease and portability of Dropbox-synced markdown files makes Editorial an easy app to integrate into your regular routine, as it requires little training and avoids locking your files into a specific app.

 While there are a number of ways to work with markdown on the iPad, one of the features that makes Editorial such a singularly helpful app is that it allows you to build automated workflows.
 These workflows allow you to process text, distribute writing, analyse text, and perform other such tasks repeatedly and efficiently.
 The power of these workflows is such that almost all of the built-in commands in Editorial are programmed through workflows, and are available for users to investigate and modify.